 The ability of the beardy guy to describe his findings with a straight face is extraordinary.
 He’s also looking into getting other beardy guys into influencing the behaviour of gerbils from a distance.

 Nimoy mentions that it is possible that psychical researchers are subconsciously influencing the experiments they’re carrying out.
 Oddly, this is the least stupid thing said in this episode.
-If psychic powers are real, then basically it would not possible to completely control an experiment, calling all experimental research (psychical and otherwise) into question.
-Basically, if psychic research does prove anything then by its own premises that proof is debatable.
+If psychic powers are real, then basically it would be impossible to completely control an experiment, calling all experimental research (psychical and otherwise) into question.
+So if psychic research does prove anything then, by its own premises, that proof is debatable.
 In addition: my head hurts.

 Moving now to the surgery of a vet in Cincinnati.
 He’s shown operating on a dog, and then explaining the operation to the dog’s owners.
 Apparently, he also does animal acupuncture.
 Does he need a different chart for each species?
 I can only assume so.
+And I’m curious as to hoe you acupuncture turtles.
 He’s also enlisted the aid of an animal psychic to help tell him what is going on inside his patients’ minds.

 The vet talks about how he tested this psychic by seeing if she could get information from a horse regarding an injury he’d already diagnosed.
 The next segment, showing this woman receiving psychic visions from the horse is… it’s special, is what it is.
 Anyway, the vet was impressed.
 He thinks that possibly everyone might have this ability.